When Packing Your Home

 You can never start packing too early.
 Last minute rushed packing can easily lead to mishaps.
 Save time and money and give away/or sell objects you really no longer want or have use for.
 Moving is a good opportunity to reassess the value or usefulness to you of some of your possessions.
 Don’t cut corners by underpacking.
-Save costs by doing it yourself but get the correct packing materials for the job.
+NDR Removals and storage can save you costs by doing it yourself but get the correct packing materials for the job.
 We can supply you with all the packing material and removal packing cases you will need and at very competitive prices.

 Source and obtain strong ‘double walled’ containers/boxes and always use tape to fasten the bottom and top of your boxes.
 Never use damaged, worn, or thin cardboard boxes.
 If in doubt contact us for industry standard cartons or purchase one of our removal kits.

 Pack all boxes to their tops and fill spaces with void filling material such as shredded/crumpled paper.
 Larger spaces could be filled with pillows or cushions.
 This will prevent movement of contents and give the packing box rigidity when stacked.
 Unfilled boxes can be crushed and overfilled bulging boxes can tear and fall apart or be dropped!
 Rattling boxes mean insufficient space filling.

 Don’t overload your packing boxes with too many heavy items.
 You can always fill spaces with lighter objects for example you can alternate china and glasses with cushions and bedding items, or you could wrap heavy electrical items such as DVD players and stereos with quilts before placing into packing boxes.
 Packed boxes should not on average weigh more than 30lbs/15kgs each.
 Generally, the heavier the object the smaller the container.